 At the end of the evaluations, your coach will let you know how you did.
 If you did not pass, don’t freak!
 There are opportunities to take a portion of the course over or to retest later.
 See your Riding Academy Manager as soon as possible regarding these options.

-Following the range evaluation on Day 3, we will conclude in the classroom to cover state specific content, more paperwork to complete and some celebrating to do.
+Following the range evaluation on Day 3, we will conclude in the classroom to cover what you need to do to get your Motorcycle endorsement, complete all paperwork and celebrate!
 This is it, you are in the family now, enjoy the ride!

-All Riding Academy graduates will be invited to join our exclusive Facebook Group “CC Harley Riders” to connect with other riders, find new roads & places to ride, and share riding tips.
+All Riding Academy graduates will be invited to join our exclusive Facebook Group “Elk River Riding Academy” to connect with other riders, find new roads & places to ride, and share riding tips.

 Students who successfully complete the classroom and range sessions will be issued a completion document.
-This completion document acts as your temporary license to ride.
-Graduates over the age of 18 will not be required to take a motorcycle operator skills test at the Department of Motor Vehicles.
-To convert the completion document into a license you must visit the DMV with the required documents and pay for a reprint of your license.
+Graduates over the age of 18 will not be required to take a motorcycle operator skills test at D.P.S.
+To convert the completion document into a license you must visit D.P.S with the required documents and pay for a reprint of your license.
 Once you receive your new license, it will have a “M” endorsement and you will officially be a licensed motorcycle rider.

 Once you’ve gotten your license, stop back into the shop to show it off and get rewarded!